Kristina01111000/Drws_site/README.md

 Is the homepage text big enough?
 Is it too big now?
 Make it a little smaller, not as small as it was before Make the slides smaller, less of the page

+look at pixlr for editing the header potentials